Quick Start for Dosimetry Check and

 Convert Integrated Field Files

-You have to review how you calibrate your accelerator as to whether it is 100 cm to the chamber or to the water surface, for your definition of where is 1.0 cGy/mu.
+You have to review how you calibrate your accelerator as to whether it is 100 cm to the chamber or to the water surface, for your definition of where is 1.0 cGy/mu (or any number that defines your monitor unit at some specified SSD and depth).

 Generic beam data is provided and should be sufficient since field flatness is something that comes with the measured fields.
 Accelerators are in the directory bd.d with one directory entry per machine (start at c:\mathresoluitons Windows or /home/dc on unix).
 Navigate to a particular energy subfolder and review the file Calibration06 (06 here for energy 6 MV).
 An example file is shown below: